BroTru/bro-code-tools/README.md

 # bro-code-tools
-## misc code tools - for java mostly.
+## misc code tools for Java.

+I'm putting here some code tools that I create and use myself.
+If they're useful for others - that's great, feel free to use them.

 ### @Expose annotation